crazyyy/wp-framework/wp-content/plugins/complianz-gdpr/readme.txt

 * Cookie Consent and Conditional Cookie Notice with Custom CSS and Customizable Templates.
 WCAG Level AA and ADA Compliant.
 * Banner Templates include: GDPR-friendly Cookie Wall - Accept/Dismiss - Consent per Category - Consent per Service
 * Banner Templates also include; Dismiss on scroll, time on page or both based on legislation
-* Cookie Banners and Legal Documents conform to WCAG 2.1 AA Accessibility Guidelines and ADA Compliance.
+* We aim to follow WCAG 2.1 AA guidelines and ADA best practices in the design of our cookie banners and legal documents to support accessibility.
 * No jQuery Dependency

 = Consent Management =

 * Automatically configures your website based on wizard questions, WordPress scans and dedicated service and plugin integrations.
 * Blocks 3rd party cookies like Google Maps, Facebook, Instagram, AdSense, Hubspot, Recaptcha, Twitter, ActiveCampaign, and many more.
 * Custom integrations for plugins, themes and services are automatically detected.
 * Blocks iFrames, like YouTube, Vimeo, Dailymotion embedded videos and Social iFrames e.g. Instagram, Facebook et al.
 * Shows placeholders for blocked iFrames.
 Stills from videos and individual placeholders per (social) service.
 * Script Center to control scripts, iFrames and plugins per category or service.
 With dependency functionality and placeholders.
 * Proof of Consent: User consent registration that respects the GDPR data minimization guideline.
 * Periodical Cookie Scan for changes in Cookies, Plugins and 3rd Party services.
 * Automatically detects if you need a Cookie Notice (also called a Cookie Banner or Pop-Up).
 * Automatically anonymizes personal data for integrated statistics tools if needed.